HarukaYamamoto0/portfolio/blog/2022-12-25T00:54:05-data-structure-with-examples-in-javascript.md

 ### Lists

 A list is a collection of values organized in an ordered sequence.
 In JavaScript, a list is an `Array`.
-An array is a very useful data structure when you need to store and manage a collection of items in an ordered way.
+An array is an invaluable data structure when you need to store and manage a collection of items in an ordered way.
 It offers many useful operations to manipulate these items, such as adding or removing elements, searching for a specific item, etc.

 ![List](https://imgur.com/uYk6IKs.png)